vioxcd/sql-interviews-prep/README.md

 ## Others

+### Caltech DE Exercises

-Caltech DE Exercises
+Link to Caltech DE Exercises repo

-CMU Database SQL Assignment
+### CMU Database SQL Assignment

+A homework from [Carnegie Mellon University Database Course (Fall 2021)](https://15445.courses.cs.cmu.edu).
+I used this to refresh my SQL knowledge and certain advanced SQL features I didn't know before.
+Also, learned to use SQLite which I found to be really useful later on.
+There's a [video lecture to learn the materials](https://youtu.be/B2fWjPGh-EU) before working on this homework